Lead Opinion

 I.

 McDaniels and Jenkins were tried together for murder in California Superior Court.
 During voir dire, the prosecution used peremptory challenges to strike seven of ten African-American prospective jurors from the venire.
-McDaniels and Jenkins objected, arguing that the prosecution‘s peremptory challenges were racially motivated in violation of People v.
-Wheeler, 22 Cal.
-3d 258, 148 Cal.
-Rptr.
-890, 583 P.2d 748 (1978).
-Wheeler is “the California procedural equivalent of” Batson v.
-Kentucky, 476 U.S. 79, 106 S. Ct.
-1712, 90 L. Ed.
-2d 69 (1986), which prohibits the use of racially motivated peremptory challenges as a matter of federal law.
-Crittenden v.
-Ayers, 624 F.3d 943, 951 n.
-2 (9th Cir.
-2010). “[A] Wheeler motion serves as an implicit Batson objection.”
-Id.
+McDaniels and Jenkins objected, arguing that the prosecution’s peremptory challenges were racially motivated in violation of People v.
+Wheeler,

 Batson requires trial courts to follow three steps in adjudicating claims of racial discrimination during voir dire:

-First, a defendant must make a prima facie showing that a peremptory challenge has been exercised on the basis of race; second, if that showing has been
+First, a defendant must make a prima facie showing that a peremptory challenge has been exercised on the basis of race; second, if that showing has been made, the prosecution must offer a race-neutral basis for striking the juror in question; and third, in light of the parties’ submissions, the trial court mustdetermine whether the defendant has shown purposeful discrimination.

 Proceeding in accordance with this framework, the state trial court first found that the defendants had made a prima facie showing that the prosecution had made peremptory challenges on the basis of race.
 The prosecutor then offered justifications for the four peremptory challenges, arguing that his reasons for striking the jurors were all race-neutral.
-After hearing the prosecutor‘s proffered justifications, the state trial court rejected the defendants’ Batson/Wheeler challenges.
-The trial court found the prosecutor‘s reasons for the peremptory strikes to be race-neutral, and concluded that “[i]t didn‘t appear here to be any type of racism going on.”
+After hearing the prosecutor’s proffered justifications, the state trial court rejected the defendants’ BatsonfWheeler challenges.
+The trial court found the prosecutor’s reasons for the peremptory strikes to be race-neutral, and concluded that “[i]t didn’t appear here to be any type of racism going on.”

 Responding to the defendants’ argument that, generally, “only African-American potential jurors were asked whether they could convict even if they felt sympathetic toward the defendants,” the California Court of Appeal observed that “Jenkins identifies no less than six other jurors who were queried on this point.”
 Id. at *4.
-Additionally, the court stated that “[e]vidence supporting such ‘comparative juror analysis’ is properly considered on appeal only if it was presented to the trial court,” and noted that “neither [Jenkins] nor McDaniels made this argument below.”
+Additionally, the court stated that “[e]vi-dence supporting such ‘comparative juror analysis’ is properly considered on appeal only if it was presented to the trial court,” and noted that “neither [Jenkins] nor McDaniels made this argument below.”
 Id.
 The California Court of Appeal did not otherwise discuss comparative juror analysis, and it appears that neither McDaniels nor Jenkins requested that it do so.

 McDaniels and Jenkins sought review in the California Supreme Court, which was denied.
 After unsuccessfully seeking state post-conviction review, they both then filed federal habeas petitions reasserting their Batson claims.
 The habeas petitions were assigned to different judges of the U.S. District Court for the Northern District of California.
 The evidence before the federal district court included the juror questionnaires for the seated and alternate jurors and the transcript from the first day of voir dire, which had not been presented